laser54/tgrag_bot/WORKPLAN.md

 - **Simple deployment:** 2-3 commands setup on clean Ubuntu server
 - **Qdrant Cloud first:** Managed Qdrant (free tier) by default, local qdrant only when `USE_LOCAL_QDRANT=true`
 - **Post-install Qdrant config:** Default install ships with `not_configured` mode; operators paste Cloud credentials inside the Mini App when ready
+- **LlamaIndex for RAG:** Use LlamaIndex framework for document processing, embeddings, and retrieval over Qdrant to simplify implementation and ensure best practices